 This Congress and Administration were elected by voters who were overwhelmingly motivated by economic concerns.
 However, while housing costs are the main driver of inflation and a household’s greatest expense, we have seen no meaningful federal action to lower housing costs.
 In the meantime, the affordable housing crisis is worsening by the day, driving up homelessness and creating a mounting cost burden for families in every state.
 The nationwide housing shortage is estimated to have reached 4.5 million homes.
 Nowhere in the country can a full-time minimum-wage worker afford a two-bedroom rental.
 In New York, renters need to make almost $45 per hour to afford a two-bedroom rental – $53 per hour if they live in the New York City Metro Area.
 And in every single region across New York state, more than 40 percent of renters are cost burdened – paying at least 30% of their income on rent.

 Federal tools are the most important resource for maintaining housing stability and financing new affordable housing in this country and they must continue to play a key role in solving our housing crisis.
 HUD programs already keep 1,069,400 New Yorkers stably housed, including over 1 million living in cities and suburbs, and over 50,000 in rural areas and small towns.
-They primarily serve seniors on fixed incomes, people with disabilities, and low-income working families in your districts – all of whom will be at risk of homelessness if these programs are not adequately funded.
+They primarily serve seniors on fixed incomes, people with disabilities, and low-income working families in your districts – all of whom will be at risk of homelessness if these programs are not adequately funded and staffed.
 This includes Section 8 tenant and project based rental assistance, public housing programs, supportive housing for the elderly and people with disabilities, McKinney-Vento, and Housing Opportunities for Persons with AIDS.
 Programs such as the Community Development Block Grant, the HOME Investment Partnership and the Housing Trust Fund help add affordable housing supply but each of the HUD programs address critical local housing needs.
-As Congress looks to finalize a FY25 budget and beyond, the New York Delegation must not only reject calls to cut HUD programs that would disproportionately impact your constituents, but seek the highest level of funding possible to ensure they continue to remain viable.
+As Congress looks to finalize a FY25 budget and beyond, the New York Delegation must not only reject calls to cut HUD programs and staff that would disproportionately impact your constituents, but seek the highest level of funding possible to ensure they continue to remain viable.

 Further, tax negotiations present Congress with the opportunity to unlock vital financing for affordable housing developments that will produce and preserve high-quality, below-market-rate homes for years to come.
 Since its creation, the LIHTC program has built or preserved 4 million homes.
 In New York, it’s financed over 270,000 homes to serve 635,000 low-income families, supported over 460,000 jobs and generated billions of dollars in economic activity and tax revenue.